bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Tell us what you think this group should be thinking about as you're as you're gathering together.
 There's going to be specific conversations that happen about specific proposals.
-But I guess more generally, as lightning has grown up, What are the kinds of things that you're thinking about and concerned about?
+But I guess more generally, as lightning has grown up.
+What are the kinds of things that you're thinking about and concerned about?

 Speaker 0: 00:02:04